Battle of Hastings: Harold moves south

-After defeating his brother Tostig and Harald Hardrada in the north, Harold left much of his forces in the north, including Morcar and Edwin, and marched the rest of his army south to deal with the threatened Norman invasion.
-It is unclear when Harold learned of William's landing, but it was probably while he was travelling south.
-Harold stopped in London, and was there for about a week before Hastings, so it is likely that he spent about a week on his march south, averaging about 27 mi per day, for the approximately 200 mi.
-Harold camped at Caldbec Hill on the night of 13 October, near what was described as a "hoar-apple tree".
-This location was about 8 mi from William's castle at Hastings.
-Some of the early contemporary French accounts mention an emissary or emissaries sent by Harold to William, which is likely.
-Nothing came of these efforts.
+After defeating Tostig and Harald Hardrada in the north, Harold left much of his forces in the north, including Morcar and Edwin, and marched the rest of his army south to deal with the threatened Norman invasion.
+It is unclear when Harold learned of William's landing, but it was probably during the march.
+Harold stopped in London for about a week before Hastings, so he likely spent about a week on his march south, averaging about 27 mi per day, for the approximately 200 mi.
+Harold camped at Caldbec Hill on the night of 13 October, near a "hoar-apple tree", about 8 mi from William's castle at Hastings.
+Some of the early contemporary French accounts mention an emissary or emissaries sent by Harold to William, which is likely, though nothing came of it.

 Although Harold attempted to surprise the Normans, William's scouts reported the English arrival to the duke.
-The exact events preceding the battle are obscure, with contradictory accounts in the sources, but all agree that William led his army from his castle and advanced towards the enemy.
+The events preceding the battle are obscure, with contradictory accounts in the sources, but all agree that William's army advanced from his castle towards the enemy.
 Harold had taken a defensive position at the top of Senlac Hill (present-day Battle, East Sussex), about 6 mi from William's castle at Hastings.